shahaf1313/VisDAChallenge/README.md

 ```
 Please be sure to replace `/path/to/pth/file` with the path to your pretrained model, and `output/predictions/folder/` with the path to the output folder where colorful predictions will be saved.

-If you wish, you can use our pretrained model that achieved 55.46% mIoU on zerowaste-v2 test set.
-This file can be found in `pretrained/hrda_v12v2_best_model.pth`.
+Our pretrained model achieved 55.46% mIoU on zerowaste-v2 test set.

-We also provide a pretrained model that is trained on source-only images.
-This model can be found in the path `source_pretrained/segformer_on_zerowaste/iter_40000.pth`.
-This model achieved 38.3% mIoU on the test set of zerowaste-v2.

 ## Convert Color Predictions To Labels
 In order to convert the colored predictions to labels, you may use the following script: